Editor’s note: The views and opinions expressed in this article are those of the authors and do not reflect TripZilla Philippines.

-The former President Marcos’ upcoming burial at the Libingan ng mga Bayani maybe in hot water these days but we won’t be talking about that.
+The former dictator Ferdinand Marcos’ upcoming burial at the Libingan ng mga Bayani may be in hot water these days but we won’t be talking about that.
 Neither will be we discussing all the other negative things that has been associated with his 21-year reign in the country.

 Instead let’s try to focus on the things that we travellers truly care about: the beautiful places and infrastructures that he has built during his presidency.
 So, let’s look past the debt he has left us (albeit, only for a few minutes) and see what beautiful things he had built around the country instead.